sgoldenlab/simba/docs/tutorial.md

 ### Step 4: Outlier Correction

 Outlier correction is used to correct gross tracking inaccuracies by detecting outliers based on movements and locations of body parts in relation to the animal body length.
-For more details, please click [here](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_settings.pdf)
+For more details, please click [here](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_settings.pdf).

+To skip Outlier Correction, click the `Skip outlier correction` button in red font in the [Outlier correction] tab.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/outliercorrection.PNG" width="156" height="109" />

 1. Click on `Settings` and the following window will pop up.
 The Outlier Settings window varies with the number of animals in the project.
-The images below shows settings for two animals.
+The images below shows settings for a project contaning two animals.

 <p align="center">
   <img width="300" height="400" src="https://github.com/sgoldenlab/simba/blob/master/images/outliercorrection2.PNG">